 Showering was the thing I was the most worried about the first few weeks wearing the sensor.
-It’s supposed to stay on for 14 days, but I was worried that showering would loosen the adhesive.
-The adhesive has started loosening at the edges after a couple of showers but the sensor hasn’t come off.
+It’s supposed to stay on for 14 days, but I was worried that getting it wet would loosen the adhesive.
+It can get wet, but warm water may loosen it.
+In my experience, the adhesive begins loosening at the edges after a couple of showers.
+The sensor hasn’t yet come off from showering, however.

 Showering with different medical-adhesive-patches is a long-since solved problem and you shouldn’t worry about it as I did.
 I’ve started covering the sensor with some waterproof adhesive film when I shower.
 You can get specially designed adhesive patches for the FreeStyle Libre Sensor.
-However, this is a waste of money for something that you’ll only wear for a couple of minutes.
+However, these are a waste of money for something that you’ll only wear for a couple of minutes.

 There’s undeniably a plastic lump stuck to my arm.
 You usually can’t see it from under clothing — dependent on the exact sensor placement and sleeve length — unless you know it’s there.
 It’s only visible on the cover photo for this article because the photo is staged.

 However, I do notice that the sensor is there when I’m pulling off shirts.
 They can sometimes snag on it and yank a bit in the sensor.
 I was a bit worried about it the first couple of times, but again this is something that I was worried about for no good reason.

 I haven’t had any problems sleeping with the FreeStyle Libre Sensor.
 I barely notice the sensor when I put my body weight as I turn over in bed on the side where the sensor sits.
 As with clothing, the biggest hurdle is when it snags on the bed linens.
 I was worried either my significant other or I would yank it off while we slept.
 So far, I’ve only scratched at it in my sleep and it hasn’t come off.